Green Cremation Texas is now Cremation.Green

 Table of Contents

 Nothing is harder than losing a child, including an unborn child.
+Fetal deaths and infant deaths are difficult for any parent to endure.
 We have such wonderful hopes and dreams for our babies as soon as we realize their life has been created.
 You can form a powerful bond with this little person even though you’ve never seen them.

 Unfortunately, many parents don’t get the chance to live out their hopes and dreams.
 Worldwide, there are over 2.7 million perinatal deaths alone.
-The grieving process after losing an infant at or before birth can affect a parent on many levels.
+The grieving process after losing a fetus or infant at or before birth can affect a parent on many levels.
 True emotional shock to the entire system can occur after losing an unborn child or losing an infant at birth.

 For many parents, an important part of the grieving process is funeral rites and having a memorial to honor the short but impactful life of their child.
 While there are options for all families, what parents should know is those options depend on the age of the baby.